formsintegrations/integration-of-zoho-crm-and-wpforms/readme.txt

 ### 🎉 Key Benefits of Plugin :

-Using the **Integration of Zoho CRM & WP Form** plugin, you can manage your customers, sales, and leads.
+Using the **Integration of Zoho CRM & WPForms** plugin, you can manage your customers, sales, and leads.
 When a customer submits a form on your site, it will automatically be saved as leads or contact to ZOHO CRM.
 You can see the information in real-time.
 It gives your business a simple and robust solution to managing your contacts.

 ### ✨ Overview of other products we are offering :